RedisLabs/redislabs-docs/content/modules/redisbloom/commands.md

 ---
-Title: RedisBloom commands
+Title: Probabilistic data structure commands
 linkTitle: Commands
-description: Lists RedisBloom commands and provides links to the command reference pages.
+description: Lists probabilistic data structure commands and provides links to the command reference pages.
 weight: 25
 alwaysopen: false
 toc: "true"
 categories: ["Modules"]
 ---

-The following tables list RedisBloom commands.
+The following tables list probabilistic data structure commands.
 See the command links for more information about each command's syntax, arguments, and examples.

 ## Bloom filter commands